open-energy-transition/open-tyndp/doc/innovation_roadmap.rst

      - Current Open TYNDP Implementation
      - Features available in PyPSA-Eur
    * - 5.1 Dashboard: All graphs for the TYNDP 2026 report will be integrated into a reactive dashboard
-     - Open TYNDP will feature a dashboard that allows users to explore the results of the scenarios interactively.
+     - Open TYNDP will feature a dashboard that allows users to explore the results of the scenarios interactively
      - PyPSA-Eur offers automated plotting of energy balance maps and heatmap time series.
-Recent updates include interactive bus-balance plots and heat-source maps.
+Recent updates include interactive bus-balance plots and heat-source maps
    * - 5.2 Improvement of Reference Values
            - Update residential space heating and hot water technology shares using more granular national data rather than 2019 EUROSTAT energy statistics
-     - Open-TYNDP has refined electricity demand and biomass potentials to achieve an exact match with reference values.
+     - Open-TYNDP has refined electricity demand and biomass potentials to achieve an exact match with reference values
      - This challenge is shared by Open TYNDP.
 For the existing heating technologies in terms of capacities per country the `DG ENER mapping analysis <https://energy.ec.europa.eu/publications/mapping-and-analyses-current-and-future-2020-2030-heatingcooling-fuel-deployment-fossilrenewables-1_en>`_ is used, an update is needed.
        For district heating shares `Fraunhofer ISI data <https://fordatis.fraunhofer.de/handle/fordatis/341.5>`_.
        This data source is also used for geothermal heat potentials.
        PyPSA-Eur recently updated its energy balances to JRC-IDEES-2021, switching the reference year to 2019.
    * - 5.3 Addition of climate year functionality